barohcambridge/website/content/thursday/index.md

 let us know what you'd like to perform.
 All performers get one free cocktail (or beer or glass of wine) and unlimited soft drinks.

+We have a full drum kit and sound system, so there's no need to bring your own amps or mics: just turn up with yourself and your instrument and we'll sort out the rest.

 You're welcome to book a table for yourself and your friends, to make sure that you get a good spot right up close to the stage.
 We look forward to seeing you on Thursday!